jcaillon/Notes/git/git_training.md

 ![](images/2018-09-13-15-40-55.png)

-> Merging = incorporating changes from a commit to the current branch
+> Merging = incorporating all the changes from a branch to another branch

 ```bash
 git merge <ref>